tasnim-reza/ecstasy/README.md

 # ecstasy
 Ecstasy is a client side application framework.
-What if we have only single event listener and single state ? lets see
+What if we have only single event listener, single state and single DOM manipulation place ? lets see

+## Problems

+1. addEventListener/removeEventListener
+    Single event listener
+2. arbitrary javascript object change
+    Single state container
+3. inefficiently dom manipulation
+    Request us to manipulate your dom, don't need to touch yourself.

 ## Structure